aforward/writing/blog/from-sockets-to-sessions-with-liveview.md

 ## Summary

+This article is based on a very early version of LiveView and is here for historical purposes only.

 How can you have your LiveView login form update the user's session across pages?

 ![Adding authenticated user to flash](from-sockets-to-sessions-with-liveview/flash_user.png)

 ## Article

+This article is based on a very early version of LiveView and is here for historical purposes only.

 As [part of my talk at EMPEX 2019](http://empex.co/events/2019/conference.html) on [LiveView](https://github.com/phoenixframework/phoenix_live_view), I showed a (hackish) way of using encrypted `:flash` messages as a means